4 Mistakes Tax Professionals Make When Applying TNMM

-Transactional Net Margin Method (TNMM) is a method that compares the net profit earned by a tested party of a controlled transaction with the net profit earned in uncontrolled transactions.
-TNMM relies on the principle that functionally similar companies operating in a similar market tend to make similar returns over time.
+Transactional Net Margin Method (TNMM) is a transactional profit method that compares the net profit earned by a tested party of a controlled transaction with the net profit earned in uncontrolled transactions.
+TNMM relies on the principle that functionally similar companies operating in a similar market tend to make similar returns (measured through a profit level indicator) over time.

 TNMM has a

-twin-brother method in US Regulations, called the comparable profits method
+twin-brother method in the US transfer pricing regulations, called the comparable profits method

 (CPM).
 If you are working within the US or supporting US companies with